Nelly: Rape arrest (2017)

-On October 7, 2017, Nelly was arrested in Auburn, Washington, outside Seattle, on suspicion of second-degree rape after a woman alleged that he invited her onto his tour bus earlier that morning and raped her.
-Nelly was booked into a Des Moines, Washington, jail, and released from custody without charge.
-Nelly denied wrongdoing; his attorney said that the accusation was "clearly false".
+On October 7, 2017, Nelly was arrested in Auburn, Washington, a southern Seattle suburb, on suspicion of second-degree rape after a woman alleged that he invited her onto his tour bus earlier that morning and raped her.Jayme Deerwester, Nelly released without charges after rape arrest; rapper will miss Saturday concert, USA Today (October 8, 2017).
+Nelly was booked into a Des Moines, Washington, jail and released from custody without charge.
+He denied wrongdoing; his attorney said that the accusation was "clearly false".
 On December 14, it was revealed Nelly would not be charged in the case because the alleged victim declined to cooperate.
-Nelly also filed a countersuit claiming defamation.
+He also filed a countersuit claiming defamation.
 Both lawsuits were dropped after the parties reached a settlement in 2018.

-By the end of January 2018, Nelly was again accused of sexual assault after a gig at the Cliffs Pavilion in Essex, England at the end of 2017.
-There was also an additional allegation of assault reported at the time.
-It was reported in 2019 that Nelly had reached a settlement with the woman in Essex.
+At the end of January 2018, Nelly was again accused of sexual assault after a gig at the Cliffs Pavilion in Westcliff-on-Sea, England, at the end of 2017.
+There was an additional allegation of assault reported at the time.
+In 2019, it was reported that he had reached a settlement with the woman who was at Cliffs Pavilion.

+Drug and insurance arrest (2024)

+On August 7, 2024, Nelly was arrested in St. Louis, Missouri on a failure-to-appear warrant.
+The warrant stemmed from an earlier traffic charge in Maryland Heights, Missouri.
+He was charged with possessing four Ecstasy pills and lacking insurance.
+He was held and then released.
+His attorney said that Nelly was "targeted by an overzealous, out of line officer", and that his legal representation would ask for an inquiry into the arresting officer's conduct.
+It was acknowledged that this arrest was originally tied to an arrest warrant, which had been issued by a judge in December 2023 for a no proof of insurance charge.

+The arrest was made after the December 2023 arrest warrant was discovered, following a required background check which occurred after Nelly scored jackpot wins at the Hollywood Casino and Hotel in Maryland Heights.
+After Nelly was pulled over and handcuffed, for the no proof of insurance charge, his car was searched, and the four ecstasy pills were discovered in his possession.
+According to a statement released by the Missouri State Highway Patrol, the initial patrol contact with Nelly occurred during an "identification verification in accordance with the Missouri Gaming Commission regulations."
+The arrest warrant had been issued based on a June 2018 infraction, which involved Nelly operating a vehicle without proof of insurance.

+On November 12, 2024, Chris King, a spokesperson for the St. Louis County Prosecuting Attorney's Office, stated that Nelly would not face charges.
+King claimed that "We don't believe the facts in this case warrant the issuing of charges."